Educational Events and Information for Criminal Defense Lawyers

 - The O.J Simpson Trial

 I hope you find the content on my website helpful.
 Feel free to contact me if you have any questions, I would be happy to answer them.
 As a lawyer, I have never been reluctant to ask lawyers for their opinions and expertise on many subjects and I feel as if it has improved my professional careers in many ways.

-If you would like to talk more about helpful resources for criminal defense lawyers or if you would like to RSVP to the DelSignore Law seminar this upcoming summer, please feel free to call us today at 781-686-5924.
+If you would like to talk more about helpful resources for criminal defense lawyers or if you would like to learn more about upcoming seminars, please feel free to call us today at 781-686-5924.
 We look forward to hearing from you!